tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 The sentence ended in a cough of gray dust.

-A jagged fracture split across its chest, followed by another, and then another, until the entire statue stood perfectly still as everything held its breath for one endless second before it collapsed.
+A jagged fracture split across its chest, followed by another, and then another, until the entire statue collapsed.
 Not into rubble, but into ash, a mountain of gray dust crashing onto the floor where an ancient god had stood only moments before, leaving silence to settle over the chamber.

 The chanting had already stopped, and the worshippers were gone as well, reduced to ash alongside their god, while Sean lay motionless on the floor, his body cracked like weathered stone as gray dust drifted from the fractures.